anutron/clientcide/Docs/UI/StickyWin.ui.pointy.md

 ### Example

-	var myUI = new StickyWin.ui.pointy('A caption', 'A body', {
+	var myUI = new StickyWin.UI.Pointy('A caption', 'A body', {
 		width: 150,
 		direction: 11,
 		theme: 'light'